Search

 Back to Top ↑

-✍️Book Prize *NEW in 2023*
+✍️Book Prize

 The UAAC-AAUC Book Award (established 2023) is intended to recognize and celebrate the scholarly achievements of our members.
 Monographs, edited anthologies, and exhibition catalogues published in English or French between January 1 and December 31 prior to the award year, are eligible.
 (For the 2023 award, books must have been published in 2022).
 Works published posthumously are ineligible.